-When I was younger, my parents always made me eat carrots to give me better eyesight.
-Much to their surprise, even though I ate carrots basically every day, I still needed glasses.
-Although carrots are full of Vitamin A, which is good for eye health, the vegetable cannot improve night-time vision.
-There is no science to back up this notion, and yet for years, people have believed that carrots can truly improve their eyesight.
-Surprisingly, this myth originated through a propaganda campaign in the early days of the Second World War.
+When I was younger, my parents always told me that carrots would give me better eyesight.
+Much to their surprise, even though I ate the vegetable every day, I still needed glasses.
+Although carrots are full of Vitamin A, which is good for eye health, they cannot improve night-time vision.
+There’s no science to back up this notion, and what many people don’t know is that this carrot-themed myth traces its origins back to a WWII-era propaganda campaign.

 Covering up a hidden technology

-During The Blitz and the Battle of Britain in 1940, the German Luftwaffe often made their attacks at night, under a cover of darkness.
-To make it more difficult for the Luftwaffe to hit their targets, the British Government issued citywide blackouts.
-This meant the Luftwaffe and Royal Airforce were fighting above English cities in complete darkness.
+During the Blitz and Battle of Britain, the Luftwaffe often launched attacks at night.
+To make it more difficult for the Germans to hit their targets, the British government issued citywide blackouts.
+This meant the Luftwaffe and Royal Air Force (RAF) fought above the United Kingdom cities in complete darkness.

-In 1939, the Royal Air Force first used a secret technology they were developing called the onboard Airborne Interception Radar (AI), which would eventually help the RAF repel the German fighters in 1940.
-AI had the ability to pinpoint the location of enemy bombers before they reached the English Channel.
+In 1939, the RAF first used a secret technology called the onboard Airborne Interception radar (AI), which eventually help the service’s pilots repel the German fighters in 1940.
+AI could pinpoint the location of enemy bombers before they’d reached the English Channel.

-On November 19, 1940, RAF night fighter ace John ‘Cat Eyes’ Cunningham was the first pilot to shoot down an enemy plane using AI.
-John Cunningham would go on to record 20 kills during the Second World War, 19 of which were at night.
+On November 19, 1940, RAF night fighter John “Cat’s Eyes” Cunningham was the first pilot to shoot down an enemy aircraft using AI.
+The air ace would go on to record 20 aerial victories during the Second World War, 19 of which occurred at night.

-After Cunningham’s success with AI, the British Government decided to start their own propaganda campaign, with carrots being the focal point.
-The British Ministry of propaganda told newspapers that pilots like Cunningham were so successful because they ate an excess of carrots.
+After John Cunningham’s success with AI, the British government launched its own propaganda campaign, with carrots being the focal point.
+The Ministry of Information (MOI) told newspapers that pilots like Cunningham were so successful because they ate an excess of carrots.

-Pictures of Cunningham were published with captions that claimed he had the night vision of a cat.
-Cunningham was presented as a superhero who got his powers from eating lots of carrots.
-These carrots gave Cunningham ample Vitamin A, which helped him shoot down German bombers in the dark.
+Pictures of the air ace were published with captions that claimed he had the night vision of a cat.
+He was presented as a superhero who got his powers from eating lots of carrots.
+The vegetables gave him an ample amount of Vitamin A, which helped him shoot down Luftwaffe bombers in the dark.

 A message to the Germans

-This propaganda campaign most definitely encouraged young pilots everywhere to eat more carrots.
-However, the real target of this propaganda campaign was not the British military, but instead, the Germans.
-There is no evidence on whether or not the Germans fell for this propaganda campaign.
-After all, at no point during the Second World War did Germans start targeting carrot gardens during their bombing campaigns.
+There’s no evidence as to whether or not the enemy fell for this propaganda campaign.
+After all, at no point during the Second World War did Germany start targeting British carrot gardens during their bombing campaigns.

-On the other hand, the British people as a whole definitely bought into this propaganda campaign.
-They believed that eating carrots would help them see better during blackouts.
-The Food Ministry took the carrot craze a step further and promoted the vegetable as an alternative to fruit in cakes and tarts because of their natural sweetness.
-They were even stuck onto sticks and given to young children instead of ice cream or lollipops.
+The British public as a whole definitely bought into the campaign.
+They believed eating carrots would help them see better during blackouts.
+The Food Ministry took the craze a step further and promoted the vegetable as an alternative to fruit in cakes and tarts because of their natural sweetness.
+They were even stuck onto sticks and given to children, instead of ice cream and lollipops.